tommyp/guestlist/README.md

 This app will generate an invite list of all customers within a radius of the Dublin HQ office.

-To look through the code, all of the interesting bits are in `Guestlist`, `Importer` and `Location`.
+To look through the code, the interesting bits are in `Guestlist`, `Importer` and `Location`.
+Input validation happens in `InputValidator`.
 The distance calculation happens in `Location`.
+The entry point for the app is `main.rb`.

 The example output can be found in `output.txt`.